At the gates of November …

 I have found myself drawing something of a diagram for my students over the past few weeks.
 It is my attempt at a map of existence—of things seen and unseen.
 A big part of this is helping students to consider the existence of the human person after death.
 The map depicts heaven, hell, and purgatory.
 The simple exercise of drawing this out and opening a bigger conversation is to, in union with the sermon of nature and the Church’s liturgical feasts, help students to consider that our destiny is greater than Friday afternoon when the school or workday ends.
 This world, in its fallen and broken state, will pass away and our destiny is something greater.

 On All Saints Day—drawing on Scripture and the Tradition guaranteed by Peter’s keys—the Church sets our gaze on the great multitude who have washed their robes white in the blood of the Lamb.
 These are the saints of God who behold His face forever in heaven.
 (Revelation 7:9).
 On November 1 we celebrate the reality of the Church Triumphant, the ones who have entered into the fullness of God’s glory.
 We consider the many who are named—the canonized saints—and most particularly on All Saints Day, the many who are unnamed.
 Their uncountable number stokes a fire of hope that we too, through God’s grace and their intercession, will one day find the fullness of our humanity in the great wedding feast of the Lamb—heaven.
 We do not worship saints, we worship God with the saints.
 We look to their example and we ask for their intercession and help.
-On November 1 we set our sites on heaven as our goal, and this should cause us to wonder at more than the spookiness of nature’s little death.
+On November 1 we set our sites on heaven as our goal.
 All Saints Day is an opportunity to grow in our heavenly imagination.

 For many, the vision of heaven is stunted.
 We imagined as children, but perhaps hardly think of it as adults.
 We know heaven is to see God face to face (1 John 3:2).
 I suspect though, that for many, this sounds boring.
 All Saints Day is a good opportunity to consider what this might fully mean: not a staring match with an old bearded man in the clouds, but an eternal and immediate intimacy with the source of goodness, beauty, and truth.
 Everything good, beautiful, or true that we encounter in this life is but a shadow of the full glory into which we are destined to enter.
 All Saints Day is a wonderful invitation to ponder and wonder and hope over the real goal of human life.